*** Required Viewing before attending class ***

 - Coaching people

 In addition to rigorous classroom work, students apprentice in classes taught by GSLTC trainers.
 Students can register to start the course at any time, and after completing the course, can apply to become volunteer assistant trainers with the GSLTC, and possibly progress to head trainer status.
-(All current trainers who teach and assist our public classes have completed the Assistant Trainers Course.)
+(All current trainers who teach and assist our public classes have completed the Dog Behavior and Training Basics Course.)